anaelleltd/nova-spektr-static/codex/codex.md

 - runtime and host APIs;
 - the XCM specification and realisation;
 - standard RPCs;
+- *core technologies needed to enable the existence of the Polkadot Network and its Native feature set;*
-- user-interface code required to practically execute upgrades to the Polkadot (Main) Network; and
+- *user-interface code required to carry out the technical work (designing, programming, debugging) required to maintain Polkadot (Main) Network, including operational upgrades* ~~user-interface code required to practically execute upgrades to the Polkadot (Main) Network~~; and
 - code or technology required by, and utilised primarily for, any code or technology already included.

 In short, if expertise on a technology (or a specific implementation of it) is **required** and **primarily used** for the Polkadot (Main) Network to continue **operating** and **improving**, then it is covered.
 If it is not then it is not.